SAP-samples/cloud-btp-cli-api-codejam/CEI.md

 ```

-👉 Now change the `main` function back to what it was:
+👉 Now change the `main` function back to what it was (if you haven't changed anything else, you might be able to revert using the Undo function (menu path File -> Edit -> Undo):

 ```bash
 main() {